Are you covered by motor insurance while traveling abroad?

 Documents to be provided in case of accident

-The amicable finding or European accident finding is valid in the countries of the European Union.
+To facilitate the declaration of an accident, you can use the European Accident Report, which is valid in the countries of the European Union.

-You can obtain one or more copies from your insurer.
+You can get one or more copies from your insurer before the trip.

 Warning